mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## Column sizing

 By default, all columns can be resized by dragging the right portion of the column.
-If you would like to block the resizing of a column, set `resizable: false` on the `ColDef`.
+To prevent the resizing of a column, set `resizable: false` in the `ColDef`.

 {{"demo": "pages/components/data-grid/columns/ColumnSizingGrid.js"}}